EgeKarabacak/EgeKarabacak/README.md

 <br/>

  <div align="center">
-	- 👀 I’m a Recent Computer Science from Carleton Univeristy
+	- 👀 I am a Full-Stack Developer from Ottawa,ON.
+I have interests in Cloud technologies, Web Development and creating useful UI/UX on the web.
  </div>

 <br/>